 Included in the packet was a booklet full of suggestions for eating, wine tasting and visiting – the vast majority of places mentioned were local, including a map of a “taco trail” heralding the local taquerias in Santa Maria.
 In addition, a $100 Visa gift card was included, good for use anywhere.
 It covered 5 meals at local restaurants – 3p can confirm that it’s tri-tip’d out.

 The rest of the itinerary is up to the visitor.
 3p stayed at the historic Santa Maria Inn, where stars from Hollywood’s golden era, including Charle Chaplin, Bette Davis, Joan Crawford and Marilyn Monroe overnighted, usually on their way to extravagant soirees at Hearst Castle, located another 75 miles northwest along California’s coastal Highway 1.
-Hotel room doors throughout the property are festooned with star-shaped plaques reminding people who had slept there, including William Randolph Hearst and Marian Davies his mistress for whom he built his eponymous estate; 3p was, well, “fortunate” enough to score that room - unfortunately, the room Auntie Mame (Rosalind Russel) had partied in was already booked.
+Hotel room doors throughout the property are festooned with star-shaped plaques reminding people who had slept there, including William Randolph Hearst and Marian Davies his mistress for whom he built his eponymous estate; 3p was, well, “fortunate” enough to score that room - unfortunately, the room Auntie Mame (Rosalind Russell) had partied in was already booked.